 - Keep records for all AB trips assigned to you

-- Work with each Site Coordinator to create a pre- and post-trip engagement plan for each trip
+- Work closely with Site Coordinators to write and approve education plans for each experience

-Education and Reflection Site Coordinator (1) The Education and Reflection SC is responsible for working with other Site Coordinators to craft thoughtful and current reflection and education plans for all trips, and brings the importance of reflection and education to large group events.
-If you care about diving deep into justice issues and love to think creatively about how to share important information this could be the position for you!
+Reflection Site Coordinator (1) The Reflection SC is responsible for working with other Site Coordinators to bring the important of reflection to large group events.
+If you care about thinking creatively about how to reflect on your experiences, this could be the position for you!